MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/MritunjayRevesion.md

     <summary>What is LINQ to Objects?⭐</summary>
     <hr/>

-  INQ to Objects is a feature in LINQ that allows writing queries against in-memory data, such as arrays and collections, to filter or sort the information.
+  LINQ to Objects is a feature in LINQ that allows writing queries against in-memory data, such as arrays and collections, to filter or sort the information.

   To use LINQ, you need to import the **`System.Linq`** namespace.